 - Latrine repairs have two important components: dislodging and safe disposal of fecal matter, followed by the actual repairs.
-Proper implementation of the intervention requires close collaboration and communication between DWD and EHSU. - Ineffective collaboration between two departments can result in improper disposal of fecal matter excavated, ultimately serving as of source of contamination to open water bodies and vehicle for quick spread of diarrhea-related diseases.
+To carry these out effectively, the MWD and EHSU must collaborate and routinely communicate with one another. - Ineffective collaboration between departments can result in improper disposal of fecal matter excavated, ultimately serving as of source of contamination to open water bodies and vehicle for quick spread of diarrhea-related diseases. - During dislodging, workers often found foreign materials, such as sticks, rubber bags and stones, which are not biodegradable and can cause disruption to the natural breakdown processes within the holding chamber.
+User education is key to preventing this from happening in the future.